How to Send Mass DMs on Twitter Safely in 2026

 Week 6: Controlled Growth

-- Increase to 25-35 DMs per day if no issues
+- Increase to 25 to 35 DMs per day if no issues

 - Add follow-up sequences for non-responders